Quantum approximate optimization via learning-based adaptive optimization: Data availability

 \section{Data availability}

 All graphs and results presented in this study are shared on a github repository (\url{https://github.com/sherrylixuecheng/EMQAOA-DARBO}).
-The additional figures for more results are shown in the Supplementary Material and the full statistics of the optimized losses and $r$ values are included in a separate data file.
+The additional figures for test results are shown in the Supplementary Information and the full statistics of the optimized losses and $r$ values are included in a separate excel (Supplementary Data 1)